horhof/Ainsley/README.md

 ### Interface

-Each line is a separate interface, each interface either a property, procedure, or function.
+Each line is a separate interface, each interface either a property or a method.

 ![interface](interface.png)